Yolanda Adams discography

 American gospel singer Yolanda Adams has released 11 studio albums, 2 live albums and 6 compilation albums.
+Adams has been named as the "First Lady of Modern Gospel" by the media.
 With sales of nearly 10 million records worldwide, she was Billboard's Top Gospel Artist of the 2000s and has sold 4.5 million albums in the US since 1991.
-Adams is referred as the "First Lady of Modern Gospel" by the media.
-She has spawned 5 No. 1 albums on Billboard's Top Gospel Albums.
+Five of her albums have reached number one on the US Billboard Top Gospel Albums chart.
 The Gospel Music Association inducted her into the Gospel Music Hall of Fame.
 Mountain High...
-Valley Low remains her best-selling album in the US, being certified Platinum by RIAA, while her albums "Believe" and "Verity Presents: The Best of Yolanda Adams" both reached gold status respectively.
+Valley Low remains her best-selling album in the US, being certified Platinum by RIAA, while her albums Believe and Verity Presents: The Best of Yolanda Adams both reached gold status respectively.